quantumlib/Stim/doc/file_format_dem_detector_error_model.md

     by `shift_detectors` instructions.
     Interpreting relative detector targets and coordinate annotations requires tracking these two values, since they shift the targets and coordinates.
-2. **The Nodes (possible symptoms and syndromes)**.
+2. **The Nodes (possible symptoms and frame changes)**.
-    The error model must include every mentioned symptom and syndrome, including ones not involved in any error mechanism (i.e. only declared by `detector` and `logical_observable` instructions).
+    The error model must include every mentioned symptom and frame change, including ones not involved in any error mechanism (i.e. only declared by `detector` and `logical_observable` instructions).
 3. **The Edges (error mechanisms)**.